Orhan92/ProjectSQLChainstore/README.md

 -Screenshot on the database diagram

 -Detailed description of the database (in PDF-format), Note that this section will be written in Swedish.
-Obvious datatypes and its function will be left blank.
+Obvious datatypes and its functions will be left blank.